naveeng2402/Railway-Reservation-gtk_c/Design/DB/commands.md

 JOIN Train_Time AS t_ti ON t.id=t_ti.train_id JOIN TIMES AS ti ON ti.id=t_ti.time_id /*joining train time*/ WHERE des.destination="Thiruvallur" AND dt.dates_val="03-06-2021"
 ```
->SELECTION SKELETON FOR WHOLE MODEL(for operations with ticket)
+>SELECTION TEMPLATE FOR WHOLE MODEL(for operations with ticket)
 ```sql
 SELECT {Columns}
 FROM PASSENGERS AS p JOIN TICKET AS tic ON tic.ticket_number=p.ticket_id